URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 Python Script Functions Exported to OBS

 When a Python script has functions with specific names and parameters, OBS will find and use those functions to achieve certain effects, such as displaying a piece of text in OBS that explains what the script does.
-This connection between Python scripts and OBS is officially known as Python Script Function Exports.
+This connection between Python scripts and OBS is officially known as Script Function Exports.

-Exporting Python script functions to OBS is optional
+Exporting script functions to OBS is optional

-Exporting Python script functions to OBS is an optional behavior; Python scripts you write can have no functions exported, and this will not affect OBS’s ability to execute the script.
+Exporting script functions to OBS is an optional behavior; Python scripts you write can have no functions exported, and this will not affect OBS’s ability to execute the script.

-Display Python Script Description in OBS via the script_description Function
+Display Python Script Description in OBS

-Every Python script that is successfully loaded into OBS will have a description in the OBS Scripts Window.
-By defining a function called script_description in your Python script, you can set the description text for that script, and of course, script_description should return a string.
+Every Python script that is successfully loaded into OBS will have a description in the Scripts Window.
+By defining a function called script_description in your script, you can set the description text for that script, and of course, script_description should return a string.

-The string returned by the script_description function can contain certain whitespace characters, e.g., tabs (\t), and they can be displayed normally in the Scripts Window of OBS.
+The string returned by the script_description function can contain certain whitespace characters, e.g., tabs (\t), and they can be displayed normally in the Scripts Window.

 exports.py